 - Internal APIs, aka private APIs, are hidden from external users and only exposed by internal systems.
 Internal APIs are not meant for consumption outside of the company but rather for use across different internal development teams for better productivity and reuse of services.
 A good governance process comprises exposing them to an internal API developer portal that connects to the internal IAM systems to authenticate and allow users to access the right set of APIs.

 - Composite APIs combine multiple data or service APIs.
 They are built using the API orchestration capabilities of an API creation tool.
 They allow developers to access several endpoints in one call.
 Composite APIs are useful, for example, in a microservices architecture pattern where you need information from several services to perform a single task.

 Data and service APIs

 Beyond the difference between internal, partner, open, and composite APIs, we should mention another approach to categorize APIs:

 - Data APIs provide CRUD access to underlying data sets for various databases or SaaS cloud providers.
 These APIs are needed to serve some fundamental data coming from SaaS applications, with help from SaaS connectors or internal data stores.

 - Internal service APIs consist of exposing internal services, reflecting parts of internal processes, or some complex actions.

-- External service APIs are third-party services that can be embedded into the existing services of the company to bring additional value.
+- External service APIs are third-party services that can be embedded in the company’s existing services to bring additional value.

 - User experience APIs leverage composite APIs to help app developers provide the right experience for each specific device (desktop, mobile, tablet, VPA, IoT).